BeverlyAb/FPGA_Design/Parking_Lot_Occupancy_Counter/Readme.md

 Parking Lot Occupancy Counter

-This applies a Moore Machine with 8 states a counter, and a mux-hexidecimal display in order to count how many cars are inside a parking garage.
+This applies a Moore Machine with 8 states, a counter, and a mux-hexadecimal display in order to indicate cars entering, (increments count) or cars leaving (decrements count) a parking garage.
+The count is then displayed as a hexadecimal value from 0 to F.